 |Traits & Personality||30+ personality traits to help you understand yourself better.||$20|

-Here is why Xcode Life’s health reports are preferred by consumers:
+Here is why Xcode Life’s health reports are consumers’ favorite:

 - Xcode Life’s raw data analysis tool is compatible with DNA raw data from all major DNA testing companies.